tonyfalcondevweb/way/README.md

 # way

-For my school project I decided to create a project around my passion which is gaming and I picked League of Legends.
 In League of Legends, you have so many characters and these characters have different play styles.
 For this project, I created categories to rank all characters